Let’s talk about something fun… like FOOD, a favorite topic. And chicken, one of my favorite foods.

 OH!
 Don’t wash the pot yet.
 We have Instant Pot Chicken Broth plans.

-After the meal, pick the chicken and save the meat for next meal.
-Put the bones, any leftover veggies and anything else you have (older unattractive but still edible veggies, spices, extra chicken feet, etc.) into the pot with a T. of vinegar.
+After the meal, if there’s any chicken left, pick that off and save the meat for another meal or soup.
+Put the bones, skin, any leftover veggies and anything else you have (older unattractive but still edible veggies, extra chicken feet, etc.) into the pot with a T. of vinegar.
 Fill the pot with water — this holds a gallon — and let sit for 30 minutes so the vinegar can do it’s magic, leeching the minerals out of the bones.

-Then put on the lid, keep the steam release valve turned toward you (you’re not going HP this time) and push “Slow Cook” on the front.
+Next, put on the lid, keep the steam release valve turned toward you (you’re not going HP this time) and push “Slow Cook” on the front.
 The default time for slow cooking is four hours.
-Push the plus till it hits 13 hours.
-The next day depending on what’s going on, I’ll either strain the broth into two 1/2 gallon Ball jars or maybe cook another 13 hours, then strain and put in fridge.
+Push the plus till it hits 20 hours (the max).
+The next day depending on what’s going on, I’ll either strain the broth into two 1/2 gallon Ball jars or maybe cook another 20 hours, then strain and put in fridge.
 (We use broth pretty quickly around here so I rarely freeze.)

-Nothing goes to waste with this dish, and quick clean up.
+I love cooking this way: delicious + nothing goes to waste and a quick clean up.
 Try it and let me know what you think!

 P.S.
 Is Pressure Cooking Healthy?
 Here’s the answer I’m going with (YES)!

 At Kathy’s party, I mentioned that we always have soup on the stove and a couple of people asked about it.
 Here’s what I do: